sebakerckhof/saml-protocol/README.md

 A framework-agnostic SAML protocol implementation intended to support both ends of SSO handshakes.

+Tested with Shibboleth, SimpleSamlPhp, Microsoft ADFS, Okta and OneLogin

 ## Features:

 - request construction and response ingestion for service providers